Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-1.md

 toc: true
 seo:
   title: " Introduction to technical writing" # custom title (optional)
-  description: " " # custom description (recommended)
+  description: "Unlock the essentials of technical writing in the dynamic tech industry.
+Acquire foundational knowledge, explore various types of technical documentation,audience for technical documentation and master the art of becoming a proficient technical writer with our comprehensive course module" # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---